-Traveling with family or friends and everyone having internet without paying for four different roaming plans is possible: with a multi-device eSIM, you can share data from a single phone or install a plan for each phone, depending on what suits you best.
-In this guide, we explain the two ways to share data abroad, when to use each, and how many GB you'll need collectively.
+Traveling with family or friends and having everyone connected to the internet without paying for four different roaming plans is possible: with a multi-device eSIM, you can share data from a single phone or install a plan for each phone, depending on what suits you best.
+In this guide, we'll explain both ways to share data abroad, when to use each, and how many GB you'll need among everyone.

 Can an eSIM be used on multiple devices?

-An eSIM is installed on only one device at a time, but you can share its data with others using the phone's hotspot (Wi-Fi zone).
+An eSIM is installed on one device at a time, but you can share its data with others using your phone's hotspot (Wi-Fi zone).
 This means you don't clone the eSIM onto two phones; instead, one phone acts as a router for a tablet, laptop, or your companion's phone.
-This is the most common and economical way to connect the entire family with a single plan.
+This is the most common and economical way to connect the whole family with a single plan.

-The other option is for each person to install their own eSIM on their phone, each with its own GB plan.
-Both options are valid, and the best choice depends on how many of you there are, how much each person consumes, and whether you separate during the day.
-The important thing to know is that sharing mobile data abroad works exactly the same as at home: if your Spanish plan allows it, the hotspot works; and with a travel eSIM, almost all plans allow it without restrictions.
-This way, a group of friends can pay for a single generous plan and share it, or a family can provide internet to children from an adult's phone.
+The other option is for each person to install their own eSIM on their phone, each with its own data plan.
+Both options are valid, and the best one depends on how many of you there are, how much each person consumes, and whether you split up during the day.
+The important thing to know is that sharing mobile data abroad works exactly the same as at home: if your domestic plan allows it, the hotspot works; and with a travel eSIM, almost all plans allow it without restrictions.
+This way, a group of friends can pay for a single generous plan and share it, or a family can provide internet to their children from an adult's phone.

 Option 1: Share data with a hotspot

-A hotspot (also called "internet sharing," "Wi-Fi zone," or "tethering") turns your phone into a portable router.
-You activate the function, a Wi-Fi network with a password appears, and other devices connect to it like any Wi-Fi.
+The hotspot (also called "internet sharing," "Wi-Fi zone," or "tethering") turns your phone into a portable router.
+You activate the function, a Wi-Fi network with a password appears, and other devices connect to it like any other Wi-Fi.
 All traffic consumes data from your eSIM's GB allowance.

-This is the ideal option for family travel: an adult carries the eSIM with a large plan and provides internet to the kids' tablet, a second phone, and a work laptop.
-It's also perfect for couples who always travel together.
-The only drawback is that the sharing phone uses more battery and consumes data faster because it powers multiple devices.
-Therefore, it's advisable to have a generous GB plan and an external battery.
-Sharing via hotspot is so convenient that many people prefer it over buying a separate portable Wi-Fi; we compare both in eSIM versus portable Wi-Fi.
-For technical details on the function, see how to use a hotspot abroad with an eSIM.
+This is the ideal option for family travel: one adult carries the eSIM with a large plan and provides internet to the kids' tablet, a second phone, and a work laptop.
+It's also perfect for couples who always stay together.
+The only downside is that the sharing phone uses more battery and consumes data faster because it powers multiple devices.
+Therefore, it's advisable to have a generous data plan and an external battery.
+Before sharing anything, make sure that data roaming is active on the eSIM line: without it, the hotspot won't share even a megabyte, no matter how well everything else is configured.

 Option 2: One eSIM per phone

 The alternative is for each traveler to install their own eSIM on their phone.
-Each person has their independent plan, their GBs, and their management.
+Each person has their independent plan, their own data allowance, and their own management.
 This option makes sense when the group separates during the day (some go on an excursion and others go shopping), when someone consumes a lot and you don't want them to deplete everyone's data, or when everyone wants total autonomy.

-How to activate hotspot on iPhone, Samsung, and Xiaomi
+How to activate the hotspot on iPhone, Samsung, and Xiaomi

-Activating the hotspot is quick on any modern mobile.
-The path changes slightly depending on the brand, but the concept is the same: you activate the function, define a password, and others connect.
+Activating the hotspot is quick on any modern phone.
+The path changes a bit depending on the brand, but the concept is the same: you activate the function, define a password, and others connect.
 This table summarizes where to find it on the most common brands:

 |---|---|---|